 Loxford students experience a balance of the traditional core subjects of English, Maths and Science alongside a range of other subjects.
 All students follow the National Curriculum and all are expected to take GCSEs in those subjects as well as a wide choice of optional courses made at the end of Year 9.
 Students have a meeting where their subject choices are discussed and, if necessary, alternatives are offered so their future opportunities are maximised.
 More detail on this process can be found using the following link:

-Year 9 Options In the Sixth Form, this breadth and depth of curriculum provision is extended further through a wide range of opportunities in courses from level 1 to A-Level.
+Year 9 Options In the Sixth Form, this breadth and depth of curriculum provision is extended further through a wide range of opportunities in courses.
 We are always looking at innovative ways of enabling our students to securing their very best achievement.